amyjko/critically-conscious-computing/chapters/intelligence.md

 =
 ### Session 5: Imagining futures

-* Pose the question, “Why did web search win?”, and review the answers that the debates have surfaced: speed, accurate enough.
+* Pose the question, "Why did web search win?", and review the answers that the debates have surfaced: speed, accurate enough.

-* Then pose the question, “Why did libraries lose?”, and review the answers that have surfaced: low value of accuracy, low cost of misinformation, high cost of retrieval.
+* Then pose the question, "Why did libraries lose?", and review the answers that have surfaced: low value of accuracy, low cost of misinformation, high cost of retrieval.

 * *Summative assessment*.
 Prompt students to consider these choices that society has made about where they get information, and prepare a short 1 minute speech describing the future that they would prefer to see.
 Is it one that continues the status quo, leaving people to judge the quality and credibility of information for themselves, or one that somehow engages experts to evaluate information?
 What consequences can they imagine of their future on themselves, their families, and the world?